 In order to ensure continued competence and maintenance of skills, the New York State Office of Addiction Services and Supports (OASAS) requires that your CASAC certificate be renewed every three years.

-Approximately 90 days prior to the expiration date of your credential, the OASAS Credentialing Unit will mail a notice of expiration and a Renewal Application to your address currently on file.
+Approximately 120 days prior to the expiration date of your credential, the OASAS Credentialing Unit will mail a notice of expiration and a Renewal Application to your address currently on file.
 Therefore, it is very important that you notify the Credentialing Unit in writing if you have had a change of address.
-If you have changed addresses without notifying the Credentialing unit, you may request a Renewal Application Packet be resent to a new address by calling the Credentialing Unit at 1-800-482-9564 (Option #1).
-Submission of the completed Renewal Application Packet is required at least 45 days prior to the expiration date of your credential to allow enough time for the review to be completed.
+If you have changed addresses without notifying the Credentialing unit, you may request a Renewal Application Packet be resent to a new address by emailing the Credentialing Unit at [email protected].
+Submission of the completed Renewal Application Packet is required at least 75 days prior to the expiration date of your credential to allow enough time for the review to be completed.